2021 Speaker Lineup

 Prior to Legend Capital, Mr Wang was the Co-Chief Investment Officer of Noah Holdings (Hong Kong) Ltd. and was responsible for its private market investments.
 Mr Wang was a Partner at Adams Street from 2002 till December 2015.
 He was involved in formulating the firm’s private equity fund investment strategy for Asia and was a member of its Primary Investment Committee.

-As the APAC head of global development at RBI (brand owner of Burger King®, Popeyes® chicken and Tim Hortons® coffee backed by 3G Capital), Ryan Wei leads new market expansion efforts for the firm through partnerships with QSR operators and F&B investors.
+He was previously the Head of APAC in Global Development at RBI (brand owner of Burger King, Popeyes chicken and Tim Hortons coffee backed by 3G Capital), leading new market expansion across Asia-Pacific.

-A former founder and serial entrepreneur, Ryan spent 2020 building up one of Indonesia’s largest FMCG B2B eCommerce platforms as the Chief Strategy Officer and CFO.
-Prior to tech start-ups, he was the UK Managing Director / Head of China at a cross-border PE fund and M&A boutique DealGlobe Capital.
-Previously he was with London-based Actis PE and Swiss-headquartered Partners Group, focusing on growth equity and buyouts, plus LP fund investments first in Europe then Asia.
+Ryan spent 2020 building Indonesia’s largest FMCG B2B eCommerce platform as the Chief Strategist & CFO.
+Prior to tech start-ups, he was an MD & Head of China at a cross-border PE / M&A boutique DealGlobe Capital.
+Previously he worked at London-based Actis PE and Swiss-headquartered Partners Group, focusing on growth equity and buyouts incl. fund investments first in Europe then Asia.

 Esther Wong is managing director in SenseTime, also a founding partner of SenseTime’s AI fund with AUM of RMB 5bn.
 SenseTime investment focuses on investing companies in AI ecosystem and finding long term strategic partners.